• Xuming Hu

 We sincerely welcome interested students!
 Please refer to this section for more detail.

-[Updated on March 20, 2024] Thanks for your interest in joining our group!
-We have 0 open position for Ph.D. students in 2024 Fall in AI Thrust.
-For MPhil students, we still have open positions, please contact me after passing the interview with the school's Red Bird MPhil committee.
+[Updated on June 30, 2024] Thanks for your interest in joining our group!
+We have 3-4 open positions for Ph.D. students in 2025 Spring and Fall in AI Thrust.
+For MPhil students, we have 4-5 open positions in 2024 Fall in AI Thrust, please contact me after passing the interview with the school's Red Bird MPhil committee.

 selfie